 On each piece of paper will be written the name of a famous person such as a sports star, movie star, TV celebrity and so on.

-The more famous the better so that as many participants as possible will recognise the name.
+The more famous the better so that as many participants as possible will recognize the name.

-Including a photo of the celebrity on the paper is even better given that some participants may recognise the photo and not the name.
+Including a photo of the celebrity on the paper is even better given that some participants may recognize the photo and not the name.

 Participants must walk around and ask each other questions to which ONLY a yes or no answer may be given.

 By asking questions, each person should try and identify what celebrity they themselves are.